vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

 ![Current Position](images/current-position.png)

-The current position page shows the coordinates and other infos about your current position.
+The current position page shows the coordinates and other infos about the current position.
 If available, the magnetic compass of the device is used instead of the heading calculated from GPS.
 The sunrise and sunset times are calculated from the current longitude and latitude.